 If you do not have symptoms, you may not even need treatment.
 Many women with fibroids can get pregnant naturally.
 For those who can not, treatments for Infertility can help.

 From changes in lifestyle to medications and surgery, these are the most effective ways to prevent fibroids from growing and getting rid of them forever.

 Causes of Fibroids

-It is believed that one of the main causes is the genetic factor.
-If any member of your family has a history of uterine fibroids, you run the risk of developing them.
+It is believed that one of the leading causes is the genetic factor.
+If any member of your family has a history of uterine fibroids, you risk developing them.

-Two of the hormones Estrogen and progesterone help stimulate the uterine lining during menstrual cycles.
+Two hormones, Estrogen, and progesterone, help stimulate the uterine lining during menstrual cycles.
 These hormones are also considered one of the factors that trigger the growth of fibroids.

 Where are the Fibromas

 Fibroids can appear anywhere in the uterus and are named because of their location.
 Cervical growths are rare.
 Most develop from the muscle or myometrium.

 - Serosal: develop on the outside of the uterus and affect the serous lining.

 - Pedunculados: they grow on stems outside the uterus.